 It’s so easy to get caught up in the busyness of this time of year that sometimes we forget a very important aspect of what the holidays are all about.
 Giving.
 To others and for others.
 No wonder we can end up in the middle of all the hustle and bustle feeling deflated, depleted and broke.
 If our main objective is simply crossing off a list or filling a gift bag, we, as givers, get nothing from it and more than likely, the recipient doesn’t get much from it either.
-If, on the other hand, we put thought, energy and intention into the gifts we give, we’re not only giving joy, we’re creating it for ourselves as well.
+If, on the other hand, we focus on intentional gift giving, we’re not only giving joy, we’re creating it for ourselves as well.

 Coming up with creative and meaningful gifts is something my family enjoys doing.
 That’s not to say that we don’t have crazy, busy years where we just check off a list, but those are the holiday seasons I enjoy the least because it means we’re too wrapped up in ourselves and the craziness of life.
 Intentional gift giving gets us out of ourselves and prompts us to stop and think about what would not only make others happy, but what would bring them joy.
 Here are some creative, unique and meaningful gift ideas to help get those juices flowing.

 Please Note that as an Amazon Associate, I earn from qualifying purchases made through some of the links included on this page.
 You can read my disclosure policy here.

 Giving an experience is one of the best examples of intentional gift giving.
 In this day and age, most of us have too many things as it is.
 Giving someone an experience where memories can be made is a true treasure.
 These ideas range from simple and inexpensive to going all out.

 - Family movie night at home (a local pizza restaurant gift certificate, popcorn and a RedBox gift card)

 - Bottle of wine and a gift certificate to a nice local restaurant

 - Tickets to a play, show or performance at a local or regional performing arts center